No Vacancy

 What is it?
 An underground bar in the Arts District and the L.A. outpost of a famous NYC cocktail bar known for its use of rare spirits and high-quality ingredients.

-Why we love it: The chances of you, a mere mortal, walking into Death & Co without a reservation on a weekend are slim to none, but the bar still has some of the best (and most expensive!) drinks in the city.
+Why we love it: The chances of you, a mere mortal, walking into Death & Co without a reservation on a weekend are slim to none, but the bar still has some of the best (and until recently most expensive!) drinks in the city.
 Flavor profiles and vibes are divided into labels such as “light and playful” and “boozy and honest.”
-The majority of drinks run in the $24 to $26 range—just the kind of sky-high prices you’ll have to pay for time-tested techniques and a vast array of unique, hard-to-find spirits.
+Previously known for pricing most of their drinks in the mid-20s, most of the menu has been pulled under $22, with many, like the gimlet-adjacent Fushigiri, coming in at $19.
+For time-tested techniques and a vast array of unique, hard-to-find spirits, it’s a great price range for the quality.
 If you’re in search of cheaper drinks, Death & Co. offers a happy hour (Mon–Wed, Sun 6–8pm) that includes $13 cocktails and half off bar snacks like popcorn and chip-and-dip.

 Time Out tip: In both spaces, a slightly damp, “old building” smell hangs in the air, and anyone who’s closed their tab at Death & Co. proper will definitely feel pressured by staff to leave.